mcarr823/pi-tv-streamer/install/OS.md

 Install like normal.
 Setup your language, username, internet connection, etc. as appropriate.

-* Even though this is a media center PC, you should consider keeping the "Require my password to log in" checkbox ticked for now, just in case something goes wrong during setup.
+* Even though this is a media center PC, you should consider keeping the "Require my password to log in" checkbox ticked for now, just in case something goes wrong during setup and breaks the default DE.
 You can setup passwordless login after installation instead.

 ![Screenshot](screenshots/Ubuntu.png)